 The least-squares model does not model the scattering, and thus hits generated by photons that scattered for a significant length of time are not useful predictors of the muon's position.
-We found that a simple filter could identify these scattered hits, and generate an accuracy improvement of almost a factor of two by removing them from the dataset.
+We found that a simple filter could identify these scattered hits, and improve accuracy by of almost a factor of two by removing them from the dataset.

-More formally, for each hit h_i , the algorithm looks at all neighboring hits within a neighborhood of r, and if there exists a neighboring hit h_j with a time stamp that is t earlier than h_i , then h_i is considered a scattered hit, and is not used in the simple reconstruction algorithm.
+More formally, for each hit $h_i$ , the algorithm looks at all neighboring hits within a neighborhood of r, and if there exists a neighboring hit $h_j$ with a time stamp that is t earlier than $h_i$ , then $h_i$ is considered a scattered hit, and is not used in the simple reconstruction algorithm.
 Optimal values of r and t were found to be 156 m and 778 ns by tuning them on simulated muon data.